PlatzKiecker/platzkiecker/README.md

     ```bash
     VITE_API_URL = 'http://localhost:8000'
     ```
+6. Navigate back to the root directory: `cd ..`.
-6. Build and run the Docker containers using the development configuration:
+7. Build and run the Docker containers using the development configuration:
     ```bash
     docker compose up -d --build
     ```